-- a) Complete non-discrimination on TSP's part with regard to pricing, speed or appearance of web pages and services. - b) Complete non-discrimination with regard to platform and application, already covered in the TRAI's Prohibition of Discriminatory Tariffs for Data Services, 2016. - c) Complete non-discrimination with regard to protocol.
-ISPs should be restricted from throttling or blocking protocols such as VoIP, P2P etc - d) Separation of business interests on and off the internet.
-Non-internet based businesses/services should not impede upon internet based services.
-It should be the onus of the TSPs to compete with internet based services or products with products of similar offering instead of anti-trust practices or activities. - e) "Dumb pipes" are a must, i.e., the TSP must not shape or discriminate upon the traffic basis of the information residing in the traffic itself.
-Thus any sort of discrimination on the basis of origin/destination, usage/frequency etc should be barred.
-Emergency based services could be a possible exception against this and have preferential treatment or for enterprise services built for a specific purpose only available in a CECN.
+- a) Complete non-discrimination on TSP's part with regard to pricing, speed, or appearance1 of web pages and services. - b) Complete non-discrimination with regard to platform and application.
+This is already covered in the TRAI's Prohibition of Discriminatory Tariffs for Data Services, 2016. - c) Complete non-discrimination with regard to protocol.
+This was not included in the Prohibition passed earlier this year.
+It leaves open for TSPs the ability to throttle or block VoIP, P2P, or other protocols that are detrimental to their business or contribute to network congestion. - d) No compromise in the above principles in response to business interest of TSPs.
+The onus should be on the TSP to provide services that compete with those available on the internet. - e) "Dumb pipes" are a must, i.e., the TSP must not shape traffic based on internet consumption patterns to the detriment of any service or website (traditional traffic management, which only wants equal QoS across websites/services should be allowed).
+Legal requirements of logging unencrypted data may be explored under existing laws.